-- Design and develop new products or services
+- Design and develop new ideas

-- Test and refine new products or services
+- Test and refine products or services

 - Identify the most effective carbon cutting technologies and process improvements for your business